rust-lang/rust-forge/src/governance/council.md

 Each representative represents at most one top-level team, even if they're also a member of other teams.
 The primary responsibility of representing any Rust team falls to the representative of the top-level team they fall under.[^under-multiple-teams]

 All teams in the Rust Project must ultimately fall under at least one top-level team.
-For teams that do not currently have a parent team, this RFC establishes the ["launching pad" team][launching-pad] as a temporary home.
+The ["launching pad" team][launching-pad] serves as a temporary home for teams that do not currently have a parent team.
 This ensures that all teams have representation on the Council.

 ## Top-level teams
 [top-level-teams]: #top-level-teams